- Coming to UF Health

 Patients, their families, visitors and employees who visit the garden can view tributes to loved ones living with cancer, those who have defeated cancer and memorials.
 The garden is located on the southeast side of the UF Health Shands Cancer Hospital.

-It serves as a community center for all area residents and a site for public events such as concerts and programs by Shands Arts in Medicine.
+It serves as a community center for all area residents and a site for public events such as concerts and programs by UF Health Arts in Medicine.

 Contributions to the Garden include memorials and tributes such as pavers, honor wall plaques, trees and benches.
 Gifts to the garden can also be made through garden parties.
 Gainesville community leaders have hosted "garden parties" as part of the Raising Hope campaign to bring awareness to the plans for the garden and give residents a chance to donate to this new community asset.

 University of Florida

 Lake Alice is a signature feature of the University of Florida campus.
 It is a proven sanctuary to alligators as well as many birds.
 At dusk, a colony of bats that roost in a nearby bathouse emerges to cleanse the sky of much of the insect life that the lake nourishes.
 A dusk outing to view the impressive cloud of bats leaving the house for their nocturnal sorties is a popular local pastime.